 62. OP 4.12: Involuntary Resettlement.
 Most sub-projects financed under the project support small scale civil works to rehabilitate, improve or construct small-scale rural infrastructure, and are unlikely to require acquisition of private land or loss of private assets.
 However, since sub-projects are developed on a demand driven basis, minor land acquisition or loss of assets cannot be fully ruled out.
-For this reason, OP 4.12 is triggered.
+For this reason, OP 4.12 is triggered..
 Sub-projects that will require the physical relocation of households are not allowed and included in the list of non-eligible activities for community investments (negative list).
 Sub-projects are screened for land-related impacts with a view to minimizing such impacts.
 If land acquisition or asset loss is found to be unavoidable, measures to mitigate such impacts are developed and implemented, including adjustment of designs and siting.
 Where a minor loss of private land or assets is unavoidable, impacts will likely be addressed through voluntary donations.
 If this is not possible, an abbreviated Resettlement Action Plan (RAP) will be developed to compensate affected households at replacement value as per the policies and procedures laid out in the ESMF.
 In exceptional cases where the project impact is significant, a full RAP is developed.
-In cases where ARAPs are developed for minor land acquisition, compensation will be paid by the community, it will not be paid by the project.

 63. OP 7.50 (Projects on International Waterways): The Ayeyarwady is an "international waterway" which rises in the Himalayas, bisects Myanmar from north to south and empties through a nine-armed delta into the Bay of Bengal.
-A portion of the catchment areas that feed two of the tributaries of the River (the Maykha and the Malikha) are located in China.
+A portion of the catchment areas that feed two of the tributaries of the River (the Maykha4 and the Malikha5) are located in China.
 The Malikha tributary in turn is fed by a subtributary originating within India.
 The combined flow outside of Myanmar is estimated to be less than 1%.
 The remaining 99% of the flow is accumulated within Myanmar which is the river's most downstream riparian.
 The NCDDP will not finance sub-projects which use water from international waterways, including activities, such as community water supply, small-scale irrigation or picohydropower generation facilities, on the mainstream of the Ayeyarwaddy River.
 The project also will not finance community water supply and small-scale irrigation on or along the Maykha and Malikha tributaries of the Ayeyarwaddy River.

 64. The Project will however finance community water supply systems and small scale irrigation investments that would draw water from tributaries of the Ayeyarwady which run exclusively within the territory of Myanmar.
-These tributaries include the following: the Chindwin, the Mu, the ChaungmagyiChaung, the Myitnge, the Mon Chaung and the NawinChaung.
-Taking into account the fact that water supply schemes in particular are in high demand in communities across the country the Project will finance activities in these areas focused primarily on rehabilitation and improvements to already
+These tributaries include the following: the Chindwin, the Mu, the Chaungmagyi Chaung, the Myitnge, the Mon Chaung and the Nawin Chaung.
+Taking into account the fact that water supply schemes in particular are in high demand in communities across the country the Project will finance activities in these areas focused primarily on rehabilitation and improvements to already existing schemes although there will also be new schemes.